I didn’t set out to start a business.

 A New Wayfinding

-This isn’t about fixing the world overnight.
+This work isn’t about fixing the world overnight.
 It’s about becoming the kind of people our world is asking for.
 One relationship at a time.
 One unlearning at a time.
 One remembering at a time.

 This Work Was Born of Relationship